telkenes/random-responder/README.md

 __Extra Information__
 * by telk
-* give credit to NicksWorld#7453 😉
+* give some credit to NicksWorld#7453 for helping me learn how to make apis 😉
 * yay a npm package that allows lonely people to talk to. . . lmao